-CO 704/CF 772 Gender Studies
+CO 704/CF 772 Male and Female: Gender Development and Identity Formation 3

 This course is designed to provide an overview of the current discussions regarding gender identity and its development.
-Particular attention will be given to the interaction between society, family, and church in the shaping of gender identity.
-Questions regarding genetic differences will be explored as these differences relate to roles within society.
+Particular attention will be given to the interaction between environment, society, family, and church in the shaping of gender identity.
+Questions regarding genetic differences will be explored as these differences relate to societal roles.

-CO 710 Marriage and Family Systems-Theories in Counseling
+CO 710 Marriage and Family Systems-Theories in Counseling 3

 This course is an introduction to the principles of systems theory, focusing on the different systems theories as an alternative to the individualism of much of psychology and theology.
 The systems qualities of marriage and family receive particular attention as relationship contexts of special psychological and theological importance in pastoral counseling with emphasis in marriage and family counseling, pre-marriage preparation, family planning, divorce, sexuality in marriage and aging.
-(Fall)